jvanderaa/nornir-nautobot/CONTRIBUTING.md

 ### Tests - Interim

-In the interim while the primary project is still in private access, any execution environments (pygrimlock or grimlock itself) should be packaged and stored in `tests\packages` for independent installation until the public images are available.
+In the interim while the primary project is still in private access, any execution environments (pynautobot or Nautobot itself) should be packaged and stored in `tests\packages` for independent installation until the public images are available.